NiRovil/NiRovil/README.md

 - 👋 I’m Nicolas Robert Vilela!
 - 👀 I’m interested in develop myself and find other opportunities!
-- 🌱 I’m currently learning Python, Django and Networks
+- 🌱 I’m currently learning Java
 - 📫 How to reach me https://www.linkedin.com/in/nicolas-robert-vilela-251318182/

-  I'm 24 years old, I have a bachelor's degree in Accounting Sciences, moving professionally to the area of technology.
+  I'm 25 years old and I have a bachelor's degree in Accounting, moving professionally to the area of technology.

-  Knowledge: Python, Linux and front / back-end development.
+  Knowledge: Python, Linux, Docker and AWS